simp/simp-doc/docs/user_guide/glossary.rst

 	Red Hat Enterprise Linux (RHEL)
-	    A commercial Linux operating system produced by Red Hat®, Inc. RHEL is designed to provide an Enterprise-ready Linux distribution suitable to multiple taret applications.
+	    A commercial Linux operating system produced by Red Hat®, Inc. RHEL is designed to provide an Enterprise-ready Linux distribution suitable to multiple target applications.

 	    See also Red Hat Linux.